uchicago-dsi/compostable-disintegration-analysis/README.md

 - main file path: `dashboard/streamlit_visualization.py`

 **Note**: the app is deployed at the root level, so the data file path in the `streamlit_visualization.py`are all relative to the the root.

-### Docker

-### Docker & Make

-We use `docker` and `make` to run our code.
-There are three built-in `make` commands:

-* `make build-only`: This will build the image only.
-It is useful for testing and making changes to the Dockerfile.
-* `make run-notebooks`: This will run a jupyter server which also mounts the current directory into `\program`.
-* `make run-interactive`: This will create a container (with the current directory mounted as `\program`) and loads an interactive session.

-The file `Makefile` contains information about about the specific commands that are run using when calling each `make` statement.

-### Developing inside a container with VS Code

-If you prefer to develop inside a container with VS Code then do the following steps.
-Note that this works with both regular scripts as well as jupyter notebooks.

-1. Open the repository in VS Code
-2. At the bottom right a window may appear that says `Folder contains a Dev Container configuration file...`.
-If it does, select, `Reopen in Container` and you are done.
-Otherwise proceed to next step.
-3. Click the blue or green rectangle in the bottom left of VS code (should say something like `><` or `>< WSL`).
-Options should appear in the top center of your screen.
-Select `Reopen in Container`.